 Participation in data sharing is voluntary.
-To enable the data sharing feature, the authenticity of your app first needs to be confirmed (please note the further information about this under Sections 5 I. and 11).
+To enable the data sharing feature, the authenticity of your app first needs to be confirmed (please note the further information about this under Sections 5 m. and 11).

-j.
+k.
 Participation in a survey